ni/nimble/packages/nimble-components/src/toggle-button-group/specs/README.md

 The `nimble-toggle-button-group` is a component used to group related `nimble-toggle-button` options in the UI.
 Grouping a set of buttons allows us to apply group logic to the buttons and provide a selected value to clients, similar to a radio group.
-A toggle button group control is distinct from a radio group in that it allows deselection by the user after a selection has been made.
+A toggle button group component is distinct from a radio group in that it allows deselection by the user after a selection has been made.

 ### Background

 [GitHub Issue #298: toggle-button-group Component](https://github.com/ni/nimble/issues/298)

 An IxD and Visual Design spec for the toggle button group component have not been provided.
-For the initial version of the control, we will not apply any additional styling to the toggle buttons within the toggle button group.
+For the initial version of the component, we will not apply any additional styling to the toggle buttons within the toggle button group.
 The component will remain "Incubating" until we get agreement on the interaction and visual design.